shubhammittal588/The-spark-foundation-task/Payment-gateway-integration/README.md

 # The-Spark-Foundation-Web-Development-Task-Payment-Gateway-Integration
 The Spark Foundation Web Development Task Payment Gateway Integration

 Payment Gateway Integration is developed using HTML,CSS and JavaScript.
 For payment gateway,Razorpay is used.
 It is task under "The sparks Foundation" internship.
-This is created by Swati Jha.
+This is created by Shubham Mittal.

 For demo card use